AGST 500V. Special Problems. 1-6 Hour.

 Individual investigation of a special problem in some area of statistics applicable to the agricultural, food, environmental, and life sciences not available under existing courses.
-May be repeated for up to 6 hours of degree credit.
+(Typically offered: Fall, Spring and Summer) May be repeated for up to 6 hours of degree credit.

 Topics not covered in other courses or a broader-based study of specific topics in statistics and related areas.
 Prerequisite: Graduate standing.
-May be repeated for degree credit.
+(Typically offered: Irregular) May be repeated for degree credit.

 AGST 5713.
 Applied Regression Analysis for Agricultural Sciences.
 3 Hours.